History of Venice

 The weakness of the Byzantine Empire allowed Venice to acquire control over Crete, Cyprus (in 1498) and Eubea.

-During the fifteenth century, Venice was at the centre of the world’s commerce and had the largest port in the world with over 200,000 inhabitants.
+During the 15th century, Venice was at the centre of the world’s commerce and had the largest port in the world with over 200,000 inhabitants.
 The wealthiest families had beautiful palazzos built by artists like Veronese and Giorgione.

 Venice had reached its maximum peak during this period.